cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.8.1v1
-Agencies SHOULD allow all apps published by Microsoft.
-- _Rationale:_ TODO
+Agencies SHOULD "Allow specifc apps and block all others" for Microsoft Apps in the Global (org-wide default) policy, all custom policies, and the Org-wide app settings.
+- _Rationale:_ The security risk with allowing integration for all Microsoft Apps is access to Teams information through vulnerabilties that can be present in app unmanged by the agency.
+By only allowing specific apps and blocking all others the agency will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.
+-
 #### MS.TEAMS.8.2v1
-Agencies SHOULD NOT allow installation of all third-party apps or custom apps in the Global (org-wide default) meeting policy and all custom policies.
+Agencies SHOULD NOT allow installation of all third-party apps and custom apps in the Global (org-wide default) policy, all custom policies, and the Org-wide app settings.
-- _Rationale:_ TODO
+- _Rationale:_ The security risk with allowing integration third-party and custom is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
+By blocking all third-party apps and custom apps the agency will restrict access of Teams information to external apps.
 - _Last modified:_ July 2023
 - _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

 ### Resources